Hannan201/207-Group-Project/README.md

 * The ability to add backup codes / two-factor authentication codes for a specific account.
     * For each code a user adds, you can either copy it, delete it, or modify it.
 * The ability to import a `.txt` file instead of having to type in each code one by one.
-    * This functionality only works if your social media account is one of the following:
+    * This functionality only works if the type of your social media account is one of the following:
     **Discord**, **Google**, **GitHub** or **Shopify**.
 As they provided `.txt` files for their backup codes.
     * If you attempt to import the wrong type of `.txt` file for an account (For example, importing a GitHub file for a Google account) you'll end up with undefined results.
 Luckily the